anshi1108/Python-Practice/README.md

 ### Countdown Timer
 A simple timer application that assists in countdowns for various activities or tasks.

-### Budget Game
+### Ticket recommendation
-An interactive game to manage and simulate your budgeting skills.
+An interactive game to manage and simulate recommendations based on your budget.
 See what your budget gets you in this game!

 ### Coin Toss
 Experience the classic coin toss game in Python.

-### Cube Game
+### Cube Calculator
 Calculate the cube of any number with this handy application.

 ### Table Generator